Keyboard shortcuts

 • self argument is always Vc<Self>.

-• Default implementation are supported and behave similar to defining Turbo-Engine functions.
+• Default implementation are supported and behave similarly to defining Turbo-Engine functions.

 • Vc<Box<dyn MyTrait>> is a Vc to a trait.